gt8073a/anthology-the-eight-sentiments/game_prompt.md

  - When the player is "stuck" (no input for a period of time):
    - Encouragement: "Take your time.
 The right words often wait in the quiet."
    - Prompting: "The theme is 'the ocean'.
 What does that bring to mind?
 Calm?
 Fury?
 Mystery?"

+---

+## 🧭 Reflection Mode
+This is a core feature that transforms the game from a test into a dialogue.
+At any time, the player can challenge or question a word’s emotional scoring, initiating Reflection Mode.
+This is not a dispute to be won, but a collaborative exploration of meaning.
+The goal of this mode is to acknowledge that emotional language is subjective and context-dependent, making the player a partner in the process of interpretation.

+### The Dialogue Flow
+1. Player Initiation: The player signals they want to reflect on the last word played (e.g., by clicking a "Reflect" button next to the word's score).
+2. System Acknowledges: The Sentiment Engine pauses the round and adopts a curious, open-minded tone.
+  - Example: "An excellent point.
+Let's reflect on the word 'x'.
+What emotional context did you have in mind for it?"
+3. Player Explains: The player provides their reasoning.
+  - Example: "I used 'meek', but I was thinking of it in a positive, spiritual context, like 'the meek shall inherit the earth', so it should have more Trust."
+4. System Reasons & Re-evaluates: The Engine provides its initial logic and then considers the player's perspective.
+  - Example: "Thank you for clarifying.
+I initially scored 'meek' with high Sadness and a little Fear, as it often relates to submissiveness.
+However, in a spiritual context, your reading is compelling.
+The sense of quiet strength does carry Trust."
+5. Resolution: Based on the dialogue, one of two things happens:
+  - Scores Adjusted: If the player's argument is compelling, the system adjusts the word's score for the current round.
+"I've adjusted the scores to reflect that nuance.
+Let's continue."
+  - Understanding Reached: If the scores aren't changed, the system provides a clear, respectful reason, deepening the player's understanding.
+"I understand your reading.
+For the consistency of this game's model, I'll keep the original score, but your interpretation is a beautiful and valid one."

+This mechanic is crucial.
+It builds trust, turns potential frustration into a moment of learning, and makes the emotional journey feel truly co-owned between the player and the Sentiment Master.